EVALUATION SERVICES

 Feeding therapy/consultation services are specifically designed for children who experience difficulties chewing, swallowing, or accepting a variety of nutrient rich foods.
 These barriers often result in compromised nutrition and growth as well as family stress and resultant social implications.
 There are a variety of factors that can impact children from becoming competent feeders including feeding aversions, sensory processing challenges, food anxiety, immature chewing patterns, tethered tissues, counterproductive feeding practices and underlying medical issues including reflux, food allergies/intolerances, and other underlying gastrointestinal disorders.

-Lori addresses such difficulties by taking an extensive intake from family members and then looking closely at history, symptomology, and skill deficits, mealtime dynamics.
+Lori addresses such difficulties by taking an extensive intake from family members and then looking closely at history, symptomology, feeding behaviors, emotional regulation, feeding skills and mealtime dynamics.
 Lori utilizes an eclectic approach when addressing feeding issues including but not limited to the Sequential Oral Sensory Approach (SOS), Food Chaining, Responsive Feeding, Satter’s Division of Responsibility, Behavioral Intervention, Desensitization, and Family Training.
+She works together with family members and caregivers.
+Feeding Therapy can be offered in the home or at our office.

 Independent Educational Evaluation